Aerodynamics at the Particle Level: Background and Motivation

-The behavior of real fluids, i.e. compressible and viscous, is to this day baffling in many ways.
+The behavior of real fluids, i.e., compressible and viscous, is to this day baffling in many ways.
 Part of the reason is that explanations of fluid behavior are hold-overs from the pre-twentieth century belief that a fluid is a fundamental entity, not composed of anything else.\cite{woods} The trouble with this approach is that it provides only viscosity and pressure as ways of understanding how the fluid interacts with itself or with solid bodies.
-Both are intensive variables but what do they mean for volumes so small that the fluid approximation is not valid?
+Both are intensive variables but what do they mean in cases where the fluid approximation is not valid? \\

 Pressure, $p,$ (stress normal to a surface) can be understood as that fluid property which causes a normal force on a surface in the flow,

 The shear force provides part of the drag on a surface.
 It is derived from the shear stress, ${\mathbf \tau}$, tangential to the surface.